frederikheld/treecam/CONTRIBUTE.md

 Make sure you have Python 3 installed (this code is tested with 3.8.5).

 Make sure that `virtualenv` is installed as well.
+If not, install it with `$ sudo apt install python3-virtualenv`.

 Navigate to `src/camera` and create a virtual environment that uses Python 3.8: